Battle of Cap-Français (1793): Rise of dissatisfaction of settlers against commissioners

-These measures, favorable to the mulattoes and the free of color, provoked the irritation of the "Grands Blancs" who fear the abolition of slavery.
+These measures, favorable to the mulattoes and the free people of color, provoked the irritation of the grands blancs who fear the abolition of slavery.

 Although this message is generally false, the settlers were increasingly hostile to the commissioners.
-The "little whites," republicans, were at first favorable to them, but they are as hostile as the "great whites" to mulattoes and to men free of colors, whom they hate even more than the first.
-Also the "big whites" and the "little whites", formerly enemies, allied themselves against the commissioners, the mulattoes and the free people of colors.
+The petits blancs republicans, were at first favorable to them, but they are as hostile as the grands blancs to mulattoes and to men free of colors, whom they hate even more than the first.
+Also the grands blancs and the petits blancs, formerly enemies, allied themselves against the commissioners, the mulattoes and the free people of colors.

 First revolts

 On January 25, 1793, in Port-au-Prince, the colonists, led by Borel, armed their slaves, joined forces with the soldiers of the Artois regiment and made themselves masters of the city.
 The colonists then sent a courier to London and declare themselves ready to pass under the suzerainty of the Kingdom of Great Britain in exchange for the conservation of their laws.
 The troops loyal to the commissioners commanded by generals Lassale and Beauvais besiege to Port-au-Prince, which is retaken on April 14, 1793.

 The colonists of Jérémie in the south of the island revolt in their turn, they form a government which takes the name of "Federation of Grande Anse", arm their slaves and make massacre the free of color, whose heads are brought on spades and exposed at Fort Lapointe.
 The board of directors forms an army composed of whites commanded by La Chaise and blacks commanded by Noël Bras.
 In order to suppress this rebellion, the commissioners also organize an army commanded by the mulatto André Rigaud.
 The mulattoes and the free of color also arm their slaves and led by Rigaud, take possession of Jacmel but they fail to take Jeremiah.